 We propose to collectively maintain a subset of GCC 4.7 to ensure that we can build the foundation of free software distributions starting with a simple C compiler (such as tinyCC, pcc, etc).

 The Glasgow Haskell Compiler (GHC) is the most popular Haskell compiler.
 It is written in Haskell and since the first public release requires GHC to build newer versions of the compiler.
-It might be possible to build a first GHC from source with the Hugs interpreter and the compiler nhc98.
-This blog post describes the current state of this project.
+It might be possible to build a first GHC from source with the Hugs interpreter and an older version of GHC.
+This blog post describes a first attempt of this project.